-When driving in hilly areas, towing a trailer, carrying a heavy load, etc., and frequent transmission shifting occurs, press the TOW/HAUL switch to select TOW/HAUL mode.
+When driving in hilly areas, towing a trailer, carrying a heavy load, etc., and frequent transmission shifting occurs, press the TOW/HAUL switch to activate TOW/HAUL mode.
 This will improve performance and reduce the potential for transmission overheating or failure due to excessive shifting.
-When operating in TOW/HAUL mode, transmission upshifts are delayed, and the transmission will automatically downshift (for engine braking) during steady braking maneuvers.
+When operating in TOW/HAUL mode, transmission upshifts are delayed, and the transmission will automatically downshift (for engine brakthe default at engine start-up.
+If TOW/HAUL mode is desired, the switch must be pressed each time the engine is started.